19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Zone Based Maps.md

 Whenever a measurement is referenced, divide by 30 to get the number of zones it represents.

-Whenever 5 feet is referenced, treat it as meaning *in melee*.
+Whenever 5 feet is referenced, treat it as meaning [Engaged](../Conditions/Engaged.md).

 ## GM Motivation

-Zone based maps require more rules text to accurately define, but they tend to prove much faster and easier to run in both VTTs and at a physical table, particularly for the GM.
-This is an example of the interesting phenomena that problems which are easy to specify can often be incredibly difficult to solve.
+Zone based maps require more rules text to accurately define, but they tend to prove much faster and easier to run in both VTTs and at a physical table once you get the hang of it, particularly for the GM.
+This is an example of an interesting phenomena in problem solving — problems which are easy to specify are often incredibly difficult to solve.
 See [Collatz Conjecture](https://www.youtube.com/watch?v=094y1Z2wpJg)

-A measurement system is the easiest to specify for TTRPGs, and so the vast majority use it, including Myth & Shadow.
+A measurement system is the easiest to specify for TTRPGs, and so the vast majority use it.
 But when you think about it, this is a very hard system to implement.

 The method is essentially: